-Note L - Loss on Disposal of Discontinued Operations, Net of Tax
+Note H - Loss on Disposal of Discontinued Operations, Net of Tax

 On November 26, 2008, we completed the sale of Zynetix.
-We recorded a loss of \$0.7 million, net of tax, on the sale of Zynetix.
+We recorded a loss of \$0.7 million, net of tax, on the sale of Zynetix in the fourth quarter of fiscal 2008.
 We believe that the exclusion of Loss on disposal of discontinued operations, net of tax, from our results provides users of our financial statements a better understanding of our continuing operations trends.

-Note M - Income Tax Effect of Non-GAAP Adjustments
+Note I - Income Tax Effect of Non-GAAP Adjustments